RY3IEZN/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing
+ALL env are in the docker compose file

 #this week is for tracing and logging errors and metrics

 we will use about 3/4 APM tools... rollbar,xray,honeycomb and 1 more...